- Computer Science, Artificial Intelligence, Data Science, Machine Learning, and Biomedical Research conferences

-Offering new graduates the opportunity to collaborate with product groups across Microsoft by providing AI as a service in solving some of our most exciting and challenging AI problems.
+Offering new graduates the opportunity to collaborate with product groups across Microsoft by tackling some of our most exciting and challenging AI problems.

 Join us on the leading edge of AI

-Graduates with a PhD/MS/BS degree in Electrical Engineering, Computer Science, Data Science, Statistics or other relevant fields, and any of the following experience:
+Graduates with a PhD/MS/BS degree in Electrical Engineering, Computer Science, Data Science, Statistics or other relevant fields, and any of the following qualifications:

 We are currently hiring for the following positions: